RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

         - When assembling STL models into a full 3D model of the robot, special attention should be paid to:
             1. In general, ROS follows multiple ways to express rrotation with angles.
 [See here](https://www.ros.org/reps/rep-0103.html).
 In URDF, it's **Z-Y-X** Euler angle

+## Roadmap
-## Objectives
+1. Objectives
+    1. Pick and Place using moveit & camera
+    2. Arm mounted on mobile platform
+2. Hardware & Software Setup
     - Build Docker and Tools
     - STL and Collada files
         - STL from 3D printing, Collada has physics as well.
         - seems like STL can -> DAE files.
 This can be done on oneshape
         - How to add mesh to URDF step 5: http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch
     - Put the robot together
         - Stepper Motors
         - Mechanical
         - controlled by computer.
-- Gazebo
     - Moveit Pipeline
-5. Directions:
-    1. Moveit massage robot
-    2. Pick and Place using moveit & camera
+3. Arm motion planning (simple case: move arm, then claw)
+    - Smooth motion execution
+        - debug messaging system
+    - Task contructor
+4. TODO
+    - protobuf - nanopb messaging system b/w arduino & laptop